 Prescribed Burning locations across Central Oregon

-With the arrival of favorable weather conditions, fire managers on the Deschutes National Forest will begin igniting prescribed burns and handpiles across our area over the next few weeks.
-This will include several high profile burns around Sisters, Bend, La Pine and Sunriver, Oregon.
+With the arrival of favorable weather conditions, fire managers on the Deschutes National Forest will begin igniting prescribed burns across our area over the next few weeks.
+This will include several high-visibility burns around Sisters, Bend, La Pine, and Sunriver, Oregon.